Home » Researcher.Life » What is Correlational Research: Definition, Types, and Examples

 What is Correlational Research: Definition, Types, and Examples

-This article provides the correlational research definition, with a detailed description of the importance and purposes of correlational research to help you understand how and when the correlational research design can be used, explained with correlational research examples.
+Correlational research is a type of non-experimental research in which researchers measure two or more variables and assess the relationship or correlation between them without any manipulation.
+This article provides a detailed description of the importance and purposes of correlational research to help you understand how and when such a research design can be used, with examples and concrete tips for conducting a correlational study or analyzing correlations.

 What is Correlational Research?